MariasStory/htmlGames/README.md

 ## 📜 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-(You should add an MIT License file to your repository).

 ---